divslinger/Android-Merchant-App/TEST_PLAN.md

    * Select country: US with currency: USD
    * Go to the 'Payment INPUT' screen
    * Ensure that the amount is 1234,56
+   * Confirm that the decimal button ',' on the left of button '0' is NOT greyed and works
    * Confirm that it doesn't introduce a 3rd decimal when pressing any digit
    * Click on 'Check-out'
    * Confirm that the amount is displayed EXACTLY as $1,234.56